GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Benchmark Details

 \subsection{LVLMs Introduction}

-Besides fine-tuning a task-oriented model, we perform a zero-shot evaluation on our \shortname{} dataset across the other 10 LVLMs, with 5 in the general domain and the other 5 in the medical domain: \begin{itemize} \item \textbf{In the General Domain:} \texttt{LLaVA-v1}~\cite{liu2024visual} and \texttt{Mini-GPT4-v1}~\cite{zhu2023minigpt} are two pioneering works, achieving remarkable results in multimodal tasks; \texttt{mPLUG-Owl}~\cite{ye2023mplug} is a multimodal model from the mPLUG series focused on visual-language tasks; \texttt{LLaVA-v1.5}~\cite{liu2024improved} is an improved version of LLaVA-v1 with enhancements in multimodal alignment, accuracy, and efficiency; \texttt{GPT-4o-mini} is a smaller, optimized version of GPT-4~\cite{achiam2023gpt} intended for lighter computational environments.
+Besides fine-tuning a task-oriented model, we perform a zero-shot evaluation on our \shortname{} dataset across the other 12 LVLMs, with 7 in the general domain and the other 5 in the medical domain: \begin{itemize} \item \textbf{In the General Domain:} \texttt{LLaVA-v1}~\cite{liu2024visual} and \texttt{Mini-GPT4-v1}~\cite{zhu2023minigpt} are two pioneering works, achieving remarkable results in multimodal tasks; \texttt{mPLUG-Owl}~\cite{ye2023mplug} is a multimodal model from the mPLUG series focused on visual-language tasks; \texttt{LLaVA-v1.5}~\cite{liu2024improved} is an improved version of LLaVA-v1 with enhancements in multimodal alignment, accuracy, and efficiency; \texttt{Deepseek-VL}~\cite{lu2024deepseek} uses the SigLIP-L and SAM-B as the hybrid vision encoder and the DeepSeek-LLM as the base LLM for solving multimodal tasks; \texttt{Qwen-VL-Chat}~\cite{bai2023qwen} originates from the Qwen family, possessing capabilities such as multilingual dialogue and multi-image interleaved dialogue; \texttt{GPT-4o-mini} is a smaller, optimized version of GPT-4~\cite{achiam2023gpt} intended for lighter computational environments.
 Note that we did not test GPT-4o because its safety protection policy prohibits it from analyzing medical images.

 \item \textbf{In the Medical Domain:} \texttt{LLaVA-Med-v1}~\cite{li2024llava} is designed specifically for medical applications based on LLaVA-v1 and \texttt{LLaVA-Med-v1.5}~\cite{li2024llava} is an advanced version; \texttt{MiniGPT-Med}~\cite{alkhaldi2024minigpt} is an medical version of Mini-GPT4~\cite{zhu2023minigpt}; \texttt{XrayGPT}~\cite{thawkar2023xraygpt} is a specialized GPT model for interpreting chest X-rays; \texttt{RadFM}~\cite{wu2023towards} is a radiology foundation model.